Updated: June, 2019

 - The massing of the building will create openings so that pedestrians can access the site amenities from El Camino Real.

-- The main building will be two stories above structured parking.
+- The main building will be three stories with structured parking.

 - Open Space will provide areas for gathering, informal seating, and cycling along Centennial Trail.